OopyDoopy/ReShade-Tools/README.md

   Drop the script in the directory you'd like to create \reshade-shaders\ in.
 Right click, "Run with PowerShell", and complete the prompts.
 # Install-Reshade
 This Bash script enables you to far more easily use reshade from a centralized location.
 It should get you most of the way there on Linux installs as well!
-This script requires a bit of setup, but once that's done it's a lightning fast way to install reshade for all your games.
+This script requires a bit of setup, but once that's done it's a lightning fast way to install reshade.
 Since I'm not a Linux user (not for gaming anyway), I'll need user feedback for how to improve that experience.

 **Features:**